Courts of Guernsey: The Full Court

 The Full Court has original criminal jurisdiction in respect of indictable offences committed anywhere in the Bailiwick of Guernsey with a few exceptions and normally deals with serious criminal offences.

 The Royal Court is also an appeal court for lower courts.

 Dealing with civil jurisdiction cases that are beyond the scope of the Magistrates Court and certain other routine civil matters such as registering new legislation as well as some administrative appeals.

 The Ordinary Court

 The Ordinary Court is overseen by a single judge to make findings of law and two to three jurats to make findings of fact.
-The judge may be a number of indivifuals: the Bailiff, the Deputy Bailiff, a Judge of the Royal Court or a Lieutenant Bailiff qualified in law.
+The judge may be a number of individuals: the Bailiff, the Deputy Bailiff, a Judge of the Royal Court or a Lieutenant Bailiff qualified in law.
 In certain circumstances, a judge may sit alone.
 The Ordinary Court deals with all original civil business beyond the competence of the Magistrate's Court such as property disputes, company liquidations, guardianships, evictions, terre mises a l'amende applications and the swearing-in of Parish Officials and Police Officers.
 The Ordinary Court will also deal with criminal matters originating in Alderney or Sark, and acts as a court of appeal for the courts in those jurisdictions.